MicrosoftDocs/microsoft-365-community/Community/how-do-site-columns-become-managed-properties-thus-available-for-search.md

 You will then find two crawled properties:

-* ows_MyCustomColumnForSearch | this is the one we will use to map to our managed properti for search
+* ows_MyCustomColumnForSearch | this is the one we will use to map to our managed property for search
-* ows_q_Text_MyCustomColumnForSearch | this is automaticaly created by SharePoint and shouldn't be used
+* ows_q_Text_MyCustomColumnForSearch | this is automatically created by SharePoint and shouldn't be used

 In SharePoint Online, we're not allowed to create new "Managed Properties" in the Search Schema that are "Refinable" and "Sortable", but Microsoft has created a number of Managed Properties that we can use in order to extend the search experience.

-In the managed properties page, search for "refinablestring" or "refinabledate", use refinabledate if your site columns is a DateTime type column.
+In the managed properties page, search for "refinablestring" or "refinabledate".
+For example, use refinabledate if your site columns is a DateTime type column.

 ![Site column available in library view](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch10.png)

 Pick the RefinableString that is available, meaning not already mapped to other crawled properties example: "RefinableString01".
-This managed property have everything turned on, queryable, refinable ect.
+These managed properties have everything turned on: queryable, refinable, etc.

 ![RefinableString01 settings](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch11.png)

-Scroll down to the bottom of the page, and map the crawled property to the managed property, then click OK
+Scroll down to the bottom of the page, and map the crawled property to the managed property, then click OK.

 ![Mapping of crawled properties to mapped properties](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch12.png)

 ![RefinableString01 mapped to crawled property](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch13.png)

-After this you will need to wait for the search index to be refreshed with the new Manged Property, to make sure that the index maps your Site Column by the next run, navigate back to your Site, in site settings, choose "Search and offline availability"
+After this you will need to wait for the search index to be refreshed with the new Managed Property.
+To make sure that the index maps your Site Column by the next run, navigate back to your site, and in site settings, choose "Search and offline availability"

 ![Search and offline availability](media/how-do-site-columns-become-managed-properties-thus-available-for-search/sposearch14.png)